 - (1) Each Contracting Party may request consultations at any time concerning the safety standards maintained by the other Contracting Party in areas relating to aeronautical facilities, flight crew, aircraft and the operation of aircraft.
 Such consultations shall take place within thirty (30) days of that request. - (2) If, following such consultations, one Contracting Party finds that the other Contracting Party does not effectively maintain and administer safety standards in the areas referred to in paragraph (1) that meet the Standards established at that time pursuant to the Convention, the other Contracting Party shall be informed of such findings and of the steps considered necessary to conform with the ICAO Standards.

-The other Contracting Party shall then take appropriate corrective action within an agreed time period.

-- (3) Pursuant to Article 16 of the Convention, it is further agreed that, any aircraft operated by, or on behalf of an airline of one Contracting Party, on service to or from the territory of another Contracting Party, may, while within the territory of the other Contracting Party be the subject of a search by the authorized representatives of the other Contracting Party, provided this does not cause unreasonable delay in the operation of the aircraft.
-Notwithstanding the obligations mentioned in Article 33 of the Convention, the purpose of this search is to verify the validity of the relevant aircraft documentation, the licensing of its crew, and that the aircraft equipment and the condition of the aircraft conform to the Standards established at that time pursuant to the Convention. - (4) When urgent action is essential to ensure the safety of an airline operation, each Contracting Party reserves the right to immediately suspend or vary the operating authorization of an airline or airlines of the other Contracting Party. - (5) Any action by one Contracting Party in accordance with paragraph (4) above shall be discontinued once the basis for the taking of that action ceases to exist.
+The other Contracting Party shall then take appropriate corrective action within an agreed time period. - (3) Pursuant to Article 16 of the Convention, it is further agreed that, any aircraft operated by, or on behalf of an airline of one Contracting Party, on service to or from the territory of another Contracting Party, may, while within the territory of the other Contracting Party be subject to an inspection by the aeronautical authorities of the other Contracting Party or their authorized representatives, provided this does not cause unreasonable delay in the operation of the aircraft.
+Notwithstanding the obligations mentioned in Article 33 of the Convention, the purpose of this search is to verify the validity of the relevant aircraft documentation, the licensing of its crew, and that the aircraft equipment and the condition of the aircraft conform to the Standards established at that time pursuant to the Convention.

+- (4) When urgent action is essential to ensure the safety of an airline operation, each Contracting Party reserves the right to immediately suspend or vary the operating authorization of an airline or airlines of the other Contracting Party. - (5) Any action by one Contracting Party in accordance with paragraph (4) above shall be discontinued once the basis for the taking of that action ceases to exist.

-Article 16 Recognition of Certificates and Licenses
+Recognition of Certificates and Licenses

-- (1) Each Contracting Party shall recognize the valid certificate of air worthiness, certificate of competency and licenses issued or validated by the other Contracting Party for the operation of the agreed services on the specified route, provided that the standards of such certificates and licenses are equivalent to or above the minimum standards established from time to time in accordance with the Convention on International Civil Aviation. - (2) Each Contracting Party may, however, refuse to recognize as valid for the purpose of flight above its own territory, certificates of competency and licenses granted to or validated for its own nationals by the other Contracting Party or by a third country.
+- (1) Each Contracting Party shall recognize a valid certificate of air worthiness, certificate of competency or any other license or certificate issued or validated by the other Contracting Party for the operation of the agreed services on the specified route, provided that the standards of such certificates and licenses are equivalent to or above the minimum standards established from time to time in accordance with the Convention. - (2) Each Contracting Party may, however, refuse to recognize as valid for the purpose of flight above its own territory, certificates of competency and licenses granted to or validated for its own nationals by the other Contracting Party or by a third country.

-Article 17 Consultation
+Consultation

-(1) The Contracting Parties shall, in the spirit of close cooperation and mutual support, ensure the correct implementation of and satisfactory compliance with the provisions of this Agreement.
-To this end, the aeronautical authorities of the Contracting Parties shall consult each other from time to time.

-(2) Either Contracting Party may at any time request consultation with the other Contracting Party concerning this Agreement.
-Such consultation shall begin as soon as possible, and at least within sixty (60) days from the date of receipt of the request by the other Contracting Party unless otherwise agreed to.
+- (1) The Contracting Parties shall, in the spirit of close cooperation and mutual support, ensure the correct implementation of and satisfactory compliance with the provisions of this Agreement.
+To this end, the aeronautical authorities of the Contracting Parties shall consult each other from time to time. - (2) Either Contracting Party may at any time request consultation with the other Contracting Party concerning this Agreement.
+Such consultation shall begin as soon as possible and at least within sixty (60) days from the date of receipt of the request by the

-Article 18 Settlement of Disputes
+Settlement of Disputes

-- (1) If any dispute arises between the Contracting Parties relating to the interpretation or implementation of this Agreement, the aeronautical authorities of the two Contracting Parties shall in the first place settle the dispute by negotiation. - (2) If the aeronautical authorities of the Contracting Parties fail to reach a settlement of the said dispute, the Contracting Parties shall settle such dispute through diplomatic channels.
+- (1) If any dispute arises between the Contracting Parties relating to the interpretation or implementation of this Agreement, the aeronautical authorities of the two Contracting Parties shall first attempt to settle the dispute by negotiation. - (2) If the aeronautical authorities of the Contracting Parties fail to reach a settlement of the said dispute, the Contracting Parties shall settle such dispute through diplomatic channels.

-Article 19 Amendment and Modification
+Amendment and Modification